thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 };
 ```

 Now that we have our data, we can build our model.
-We build a second model that accepts as input the activated images from our pretrained model.
-Therefore, the first layer matches the shape of the output layer from MobileNet.

-      // Flattens the input to a vector so we can use it in a dense layer.
-While
-      // technically a layer, this only performs a reshape (and has no training
-      // parameters).

-The intermediate layer is `relu`.
-Relu is a common activation function.
-The number of units can be up to you.
-Try changing it and see what your performance is like!

-We end with a [Softmax layer](https://en.wikipedia.org/wiki/Softmax_function), which is a common activation for classification problems, with the number of units matching our expected number of classes.

-Finally, we use an adam optimizer with a fairly low learning rate, and a loss of categorical crossentropy.
+You are welcome to innovate at this stage, but I find that building on others' conventions tends to produce a good enough model in most cases.
+We'll look to the [Webcam Tensorflow.js example](https://github.com/tensorflow/tfjs-examples/tree/master/webcam-transfer-learning) for a well structured transfer learning model we'll reuse largely verbatim.

+Things worth highlighting are that the first layer matches the output shape of our pretrained model, and the final `softmax` layer corresponds to the number of labels, defined as `numberOfClasses`.
+100 units on the second layer is arbitrary, and you're welcome to experiment with other numbers.

 ```
 function getModel(numberOfClasses) {